wuyichen24/system-design-knowledge/patterns/resiliency_patterns/Retry.md

    - increasing time
 - The maximum number of retries should be specified.

+#### Advice
+- For some noncritical operations, it's better to fail fast rather than retry several times and impact the throughput of the application.
+- It's useful for the retry policy to adjust the time between retry attempts based on the type of the exception.

 ## Pros & Cons
 ### Pros
 ### Cons